jurtasun/rcds_nextflow_intro/chapter2/README.md

 The better way to generate dynamic filenames is to pass metadata to a process along with the input files.
 The metadata is typically provided via a 'sample sheet' or equivalents.
 You'll learn how to do that later in next chapter.

-### 3. Use an operator to transform the contents of a channel
+### 3. Use operators to transform the contents of a channel

 In Nextflow, operators allow us to transform the contents of a channel.
 We just saw how to handle multiple input elements that were hardcoded directly in the channel factory.